 We took a cooking class with The Market Experience.
 It’s located inside the Flower Market, and you cook up traditional Thai foods, but with a twist – you add flowers from the market to add flavor and/or interesting pops of color!

 It was so much fun!

-Before the cooking class we went the Flower Market with the chef for a tour explaining more about the foods we saw and tasted a lot of delicious snacks as well.
+Before the cooking class, we went to the Flower Market with the chef for a tour explaining more about the foods we saw and tasted a lot of delicious snacks as well.

-The Flower Market is located a less than 15 minute walk from other big attractions like Wat Pho and The Grand Palace and makes a beautiful addition to any trip to Bangkok whether you just stroll through or you stay a little longer and take a super unique cooking class.
+The Flower Market is located less than a 15-minute walk from other big attractions like Wat Pho and The Grand Palace and makes a beautiful addition to any trip to Bangkok whether you just stroll through or stay a little longer and take a super unique cooking class.